What is business continuity management?

-Business continuity management (BCM), is a type of risk management designed to address the threat of disruptions to business activities or processes.
+BCM (business continuity management) is a type of risk management designed to address the threat of disruptions to business activities or processes.

 It involves managing risks to ensure that mission-critical functions continue to provide an acceptable level of service, even in the event of a major disaster.

-Effective business continuity can be attained through the implementation of a business continuity management system (BCMS).
+Effective business continuity can be attained by implementing a BCMS (business continuity management system).

 ISO 22301 – the international business continuity standard